 Cumul.io’s founders decided to build a solution in a bloody red ocean of analytics tools, dominated by incumbents like Tableau and Microsoft (Power BI).

 Focus on SaaS companies looking to add analytics and dashboards to their own applications or platforms.

 The results?
-With a pricing starting at four figures, they managed to acquire 200+ customers in 30 countries — without any outbound sales or marketing.
-For insider tips, checkout the interview with Cumul.io’s CEO Karel Callens.
+With pricing starting at four figures, they managed to acquire 200+ customers in 30 countries — without any outbound sales or marketing.
+For insider tips, check out the interview with Cumul.io’s CEO Karel Callens.

 In another example, our client leveraged this strategy to grow their average deal size by a factor of 10, while their competition was a fraction of what they faced before.

-Their survey technology was innovative, provided better response rates, and they had a few corporate clients.
+Their survey technology was innovative, provide better response rates, and had a few corporate clients.
 But it remained a struggle to build traction in the ‘usual suspect’ markets like employee engagement.

 After a veteran CEO joined their team, they decided to take a step back and review their existing customers.
 The most promising use-cases seemed to be in the healthcare market.

 The team embarked on a difficult journey that resulted in a unique competitive advantage: